 Should You Trust Blogger SheIn Reviews?

-In short: yes.
-I’ve noticed that most bloggers (even when writing a sponsored post, which this one is not) will be honest about the quality of SheIn clothing and give good shopping tips within a SheIn review.
+My answer for this is: sometimes.
+I’ve noticed that some bloggers (even when writing a sponsored post, which this one is not) will be honest about the quality of SheIn clothing and give good shopping tips within a SheIn review.

 It seems like the company is pretty fair and realizes that not every piece will work for everyone.
 I think that’s one of the reasons why there’s so many options on the website and such a great return policy.